 Post-procedure medical tests

-The cost of gastric balloon procedures will vary depending on the number of tests required after the procedure is finished.
+The cost of gastric balloon procedures will vary depending on the number of tests required after the procedure.
 Some patients might need additional tests, such as an endoscopy or blood test, to check their stomach health after having their weight loss balloon inserted.

 That can increase the procedure cost by hundreds per patient, depending on the number and type of tests needed post-procedure.